-The Booster Investment Scheme ('Scheme') is a registered managed investment scheme under the Financial Markets Conduct Act 2013.
-The Scheme offers a range of investment fund options ('Funds') to retail investors and a separate range of investment fund options ('Portfolios') to wholesale investors.
-The Scheme is managed by Booster Investment Management Limited ('BIML', the 'Manager').
+The Booster KiwiSaver Scheme ('Scheme') is a registered KiwiSaver scheme under the Financial Markets Conduct Act 2013.
+The Scheme, which is a defined contribution scheme designed to help members provide for their retirement, is managed by Booster Investment Management Limited ('BIML', the 'Manager').

-This Statement of Investment Policy and Objectives ('SIPO') outlines the investment governance framework for the Funds offered to retail investors under the Scheme, in order to:
+This Statement of Investment Policy and Objectives ('SIPO') outlines the investment governance framework for the investment fund options ('Funds') offered to members under the Scheme, in order to:

-- Document the Manager's objectives and expectations, including risk and return, for the Funds' investments, and their periodic review. - Document the investment strategies pursued in order to achieve the above objectives, including the desired strategic asset allocations for the Funds. - Consider the implications for the investment strategies of the Funds' cash flows. - Outline how the investments and investment managers will be selected and monitored, in order to implement the Funds' investment strategies. - Specify key investment constraints or limits to be applied when selecting investments and/or investment managers. - Specify how the liquidity of investments will be assessed and managed in order to meet redemptions as and when they fall due. - Describe procedures to be followed regarding the regular review of the performance of the Funds, their investment strategies and the selected investment managers. - Document the investment governance arrangements to apply for the efficient implementation of this SIPO. - Comply with the requirements of relevant legislation.
+- Document the Manager's objectives and expectations, including risk and return, for the Funds' investments, and their periodic review. - Document the investment strategies pursued in order to achieve the above objectives, including the desired strategic asset allocations for the Funds. - Consider the implications for the investment strategies of the Funds' cash flows. - Outline how the investments and investment managers will be selected and monitored, in order to implement the Funds' investment strategies. - Specify key investment constraints or limits to be applied when selecting investments and/or investment managers. - Specify how the liquidity of investments will be assessed and managed in order to meet redemptions/benefit payments as and when they fall due. - Describe procedures to be followed regarding the regular review of the performance of the Funds, their investment strategies and the selected investment managers. - Document the investment governance arrangements to apply for the efficient implementation of this SIPO. - Comply with the requirements of relevant legislation.